DirtyHarryLYL/HAKE/README.md

 ### Extra 40 verb categories

-We also provided the image set and part-state labels of the extra 40 verb categories.
+We also provided the image set and part-state labels of the extra 40 verb categories (includes both HOI and human-only actions).
 You can download them from [Google Drive](https://drive.google.com/open?id=14K_4FfjviJNDVLJdGM96W2ZLN55dDb2-).
 The verb\_list, part-state\_list is attached in the zip file.
-For these 40 verb categories, objects are limited to coco80 categories but object bounding boxes and categories are optional (e.g. `dance` has no interactive objects).
+For these 40 verb categories, objects are also from coco80 categories but object bounding boxes and categories are optional (e.g. `dance` has no interactive objects).

 ## TODOS